Greenbrier River Trail/Allegheny Trail Parking

 Guide to three unofficial Knapp Creek swimming holes in West Virginia's Monongahela National Forest.
 Find directions, safety tips, and access notes.

-Location Details
+Location

-Tucked into the forested hollows of West Virginia's Monongahela National Forest, the Knapp Creek Area is the kind of place you stumble upon and immediately want to keep secret.
-Strung along a scenic corridor of Route 39, three distinct swimming holes carve their way through ancient Appalachian rock, offering cool, crystal-clear water that feels like a gift on a sweltering summer afternoon.
+Tucked into the forested hollows of West Virginia's Monongahela National Forest, the Knapp Creek Area is the kind of place you stumble upon and immediately want to keep discovery.
+Strung along a scenic corridor of Route 39, three distinct swimming holes carve their way through ancient Appalachian rock, offering cool, clear water that feels like a gift on a sweltering summer afternoon.
 This is unofficial, unspoiled swimming at its most honest — no ropes, no lifeguards, no crowds.
 Just you, the creek, and the sound of water finding its way downhill.

 The Monongahela National Forest wraps around Knapp Creek like a green cathedral.
 Towering hardwoods line the banks, their canopy filtering summer sunlight into dappled patterns on the water's surface.
 In spring, wildflowers push through the leaf litter along the trail edges, and the creek runs high and cold with snowmelt.
 By fall, the hillsides erupt in reds, golds, and burnt oranges that reflect off the water in a way that makes even the most seasoned traveler pause.
 Wildlife is abundant here — listen for the call of a kingfisher or watch for white-tailed deer picking their way to the water's edge at dusk.
 Each of the three swimming holes has its own personality: varying in depth, current strength, and degree of seclusion, so exploration is genuinely rewarded.